-Last month, I was introduced to an intriguing graph via a certain tweet.
-The graph is reproduced below:
+Last month, I was introduced to an intriguing graph, which is reproduced below:

 The source of the graph is a Business Insider article from 2014, which is reporting on a study published in the Proceedings of the Royal Society.
 The graph shows an interesting relationship between the peak birth month of a nation and the latitude of the nation.